Mrst12/Quizzical/README.md

 ## Credits
 - [logo image](https://www.pinclipart.com/)
+- Who wants to be a millionaire - bumper quiz book
+    - used to generate the questions and answers

 ### Code
 -  watched this you tube video for help to get started and took some snippets from it.